Defining public opinion research

 Experimentation research

 Experimental research refers to research that is designed to rigorously measure the impact of a specific intervention.
-It involves making comparisons across groups: typically, one group is exposed to the intervention and another is not.
+It involves making comparisons across groups: typically, one group is exposed to the intervention, and another is not.
 Participants are usually randomly allocated to the groups.

 Quasi-experimental research also measures the impact of a specific intervention on different groups; however, in quasi-experimental research, participants are assigned to groups based on non-random criteria.

 Both experimental and quasi-experimental research measure changes in behaviours, performance and processes.
 Both types of research may involve observing participant behaviour or collecting factual information.
 They may also involve web-based testing (for example, A/B testing) that measures task completion to assess the impact of design and content changes on usability.
-For both experimental and quasi-experimental research, user research such as ethnographic research may be conducted as part of the early phases of the experimentation process.
+For both experimental and quasi-experimental research, user experience research such as ethnographic research may be conducted as part of the early phases of the experimentation process.

 If experimentation uses behavioural and factual questions, then public opinion research requirements do not typically apply.
 If opinion-based questions are asked, then the public opinion research requirements and approval process may apply.